-The Solstice Mission gives Cassini the opportunity to monitor the Saturnian system over a complete seasonal period.
-Targeted flybys of Titan, Rhea, Dione, and Enceladus will continue, along with a close non-targeted flyby of Helene, and a relatively distant first flyby of Pallene, a satellite first discovered by Cassini in 2004.
-Towards the end of the mission, the science emphasis will shift back to Saturn and its rings, culminating in two weeks of very close orbits before the spacecraft's dramatic final plunge into Saturn's atmosphere.
+The Solstice Mission allowed Cassini the opportunity to monitor the Saturnian system over a complete seasonal period.
+Targeted flybys of Titan, Rhea, Dione, and Enceladus continued, along with a close non-targeted flyby of Helene, and a relatively distant first flyby of Pallene, a satellite first discovered by Cassini in 2004.
+Towards the end of the mission, the science emphasis shifted back to Saturn, culminating in 20 "ring-grazing" orbits, and 22 "proximal" orbits, the latter of which took the spacecraft through the gap between the planet and its inner rings, before a dramatic final plunge into Saturn's atmosphere on September 15, 2017.